MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 > [!NOTE]
 > Shared channels are currently available in [developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

-Shared channels in Teams allows members of an organization to collaborate with external members with access permissions.
-Members of an organization can create a channel and share it with either members of another team within the same organization or with members of other organizations.
+Shared channels in Teams allow members of an organization to collaborate with external members with access permissions.
+Members of an organization can create a channel and share as follows:

+* Members of another team within the same organization.
+* Members of other organizations.

 The following image illustrates the concept of shared channels: